 Overall Summary and Conclusions

 I attended 8 days out of a 2-week visitor program at Dancing Rabbit Ecovillage in late May 2021.
 I left early partly because I had some allergies, partly because I had other exciting things planned, but mostly because I was just “full”.
-They did an absolutely kick-ass job of educating us on the nature of village life (like “drinking through a firehose”) and I liked the relational culture of the place, especially of the visitor program itself in which we connected quite deeply.
+They did an absolutely kick-ass job of educating us on the nature of village life (“drinking through a firehose”) and I liked the relational culture of the place, which includes their “holding” of the visitor program and its participants.

 I am writing this review to help others who might be considering the DR visitor program or who are exploring moving to DR and/or living in an Ecovillage.
-In summary, my impression was almost 100% positive (this is quite rare for me, btw, as I shared in our morning check-ins that I am a “glass half-empty” kind of person and its not that easy to make me happy).
+In summary, my impression was almost 100% positive (this is unusual for me, btw, as I shared in our morning check-ins that I am a “glass half-empty” kind of person).
 There is very little not to like about the place.
-The main drawbacks from my perspective are the climate and the sustainability requirements which make wood heating practically obligatory.
+The main drawbacks from my perspective are the climate and the sustainability requirements which make wood heating almost obligatory.
 If you don’t like hot humid summers (my case) or wood heating, this is probably not a good match for you.
-Although you might want to use it as a 3-season residence, its possible (depending on whether you want to flee the summer or winter).
+Although you could use it as a 3-season residence, its possible depending on whether you want to flee the summer or winter.

 My overall sense of the place is there is a great deal of “human and process density” (25 years of trial-and-error) in terms of the economics, sustainability, governance, and culture.
-The relational dynamics can be (have been) some degree of “shit-show”, especially in the last few years (see below), but this is typical in ecovillages and I don’t think things are any worse here than other comparable places.
+Their relational dynamics have been very challenging in the last few years (see below), but this is typical in ecovillages, and I don’t think things are any worse here than other comparable places.
 To quote Diana Leafe Christian, the real purpose of intentional community is “friction”, and if you don’t like that, forget it.
-There are a lot of very smart and very committed people living here, and the people who ran the visitor program were very professional, not afraid of vulnerability, and left an overall very positive impression.
+There are a lot of very smart and very committed people living here, and the people who ran the visitor program were very professional, not afraid of being vulnerable, and left an overall very positive impression.
 Don’t expect to be showered with love and attention when you land here btw, either as a visitor or even resident or member, they only do that in cults .
-It’s pretty much creative anarchy here (although within the so-called “covenants”), which to my mind signifies a successful ecovillage.
+It’s pretty much creative anarchy here (although within the so-called “covenants”).
+This, to my mind, signifies a successful ecovillage.

-The economics of living here are incredible.
-There is no joining fee and one can lease a “warren” (land to build on) for as little as $125/mth plus the municipal taxes, say roughly $2000/yr, and this includes common house facilities — so you could have a “house” that is just a bedroom and use the common house showers and kitchen.
+The economics of living here are attractive.
+There is no joining fee.
+One can lease a “warren” (land to build on) for as little as $25/mth.
+Add to that cost the monthly membership fee of $70 (common house) + $20 (humanure), plus municipal taxes, heating, and building maintenance.
+Altogether this could run as little $1500-$2000/yr, plus heating and municipal taxes.
+This is a low number as it does not include “co-op memberships”, heating or municipal taxes.
+There are a number of co-ops providing food, transportation (vehicle co-op), access to showers or common-house kitchen etc. Some members build houses that are just bedrooms and use the common house showers and kitchen (at additional cost).
 Members are also expected to contribute 2% of their income, on top of this.

 It seems that the building and sustainability requirements have relaxed in the last few years and that now traditional construction within certain guidelines is allowed.
 More details on this below.

 DR has radically changed in the last 2 years.
-As of May 2021 the community is in a collective trauma (their description, not mine) from a double hitter: about March of 2019 one of the pillars of the community was arrested in a child sexual abuse scandal.
-Charges were dropped for lack of evidence (or inability to find people to testify, depending on who you ask), and he and his family left the country (to Honduras [?], a non-extraditable jurisdiction).
+As of May 2021 the community is in a collective trauma (their description, not mine) from a double hitter: in February 2019 one of the pillars of the community was arrested for child sexual abuse.
+After many postponements and legal shenanigans, the prosecuting attorney declined to prosecute because the girls were too traumatized to testify and she thought a conviction would not be possible in those circumstances.
+The charges remain in effect (although subject to a statute of limitations), and the abuser and his family moved to Nicaragua, which has an extradition policy that is not enforced..
 It tore the community apart, and on top of that Covid hit in March 2020 and they could not agree on what to do about that, either.

-One of the interesting aspects of life in communally-owned organization is that the so-called “last man standing” owns the property.
-For instance, Skyhouse was originally a communal house, and since now all the founders have left, whoever lives there now owns it (and its a big $150k+ resale house).
-Note that this is not necessarily true for all the houses.
-In general, houses are privately owned on land that is leased from the land trust.
-Since so many people have left, there are a lot of houses for sale or rent.
-House asking prices range from about $10k to $70k, and rents are cheap, of course.
+One of the interesting aspects of life in communally-owned organization is that the so-called “last man standing” owns the corporation.
+Note that this applies to the land, not the houses — houses have permanent owners, whether the owners reside on site or not.
+Of course the owner would have to continue paying the “warren” land-use fee.
+Houses are privately owned on land that is leased from the land trust.
+Since so many people have left (as of May 2021), there are currently a lot of houses for sale or rent.
+House asking prices range from about $10k to $70k, and rents are cheap.
 To buy a house you have to be a full member, which (obviously) restricts the market.
-You can’t get mortgages on land-trust houses btw, you have to pay cash or build using cash.
+It’s very difficult to get mortgages on land-trust houses by the way, you have to pay cash or build using cash.
 More below on building codes

 Ownership and Legal, Economics, Zoning, Power, Heating, Cars, Water and Sewer, Building, and Food co-ops